Henhound/loopyfoods/docs/loopyfoods_spec.md

 - Core loop: Shop + Arrange + Battle + Repeat.
 - Goal: Playable prototype to validate fun before backend work.
 - Tech stack: React + TypeScript + Vite (frontend only).
 Drag-and-drop in Shop via @dnd-kit; selection/click fallback optional.
 In-memory navigation (NavigationProvider); no URL routing.
+- Judges in prototype: Placeholder judge cards are wired into the Shop UI (Judge Shop + 3 Judge slots).
+Drag-and-drop to place/swap is implemented; no judge effects or economy yet.
 - Out of scope (for now): Firebase, accounts, leaderboards, persistence.
 Opposing players are placeholders for the prototype.

 ---